andrewcaplan1/SecureMessagingPlatform/README.md

 2. `./client.py` and sign in with Andrew's credentials.
 3. `./client.py` and sign in with Amanda's credentials.

-Message types recognized by the KDC:

-- SIGN-IN, for client authentication
-- LIST, for listing online users
-- MSG-AUTH, for establishing shared client keys
-- MESSAGE, for sending messages between clients

 ## Known Issues

-- issue with [p, 2-p] small something attack from wikipedia
+- issue with [p, 2-p] small something attack from [wikipedia](https://en.wikipedia.org/wiki/SPEKE)
-- if client-client messages are received out of order, destination user won't receive ticket-to-B
-- if implementing client registration, need to make sure no one can register with the name 'kdc'
+- if implementing client registration, need to make sure no one can register with the name 'kdc' -
 - trying to message a person who is not online?

-Authentication Steps

-client starts up
-put username and password
-WS calculates W and stores it
-WS chooses a and stores it

-- Expirations for session keys are created and sent but no implementation yet to actually check validity, but assume that they would be given more time for the assignment
+- Expirations for session keys are created and sent but no implementation yet to check validity

 ## Protocol